amcquistan/java-try-with-resources/How To Write Better Java with Try-With-Resources.md

 MyBufferedReader closing ...
 ```

-// make argument, fewer lines of code, maybe more readable / maybe not depending on taste
+So far you may be saying, "ok thats great and all, less code is more readable so I may go about updating my code if I think about it next time I come accross my existing try / finally implementations but, I'm probably not going to go out actively do this".

+And I'd say fair point.

-Moving on, now lets take a look at what happens if I try to open a file that doesn't exist.
+Moving on, now lets take a look at what happens if I try to open a file that doesn't exist using the same try-finally implementation.

 ```
 package com.thecodinginterface.autoclosable;